What are the Benefits of Patchouli Oil? What is it for?

 How to Use Patchouli Oil?

-It is very important to dilute the essential oils in the right ratio depending on the area of use and purpose to get the desired result.
-You can access the Alfheim Essential Oil Dilution Table, which will help you in this regard, in the frequently asked questions section.
+Dilution of essential oils in the correct ratio depending on the area of use and purpose is very important to get the desired result.
+You can find the Alfheim Essential Oils Dilution Table, which will help you in this regard, from the frequently asked questions section.

-For allergies and skin sensitivity; Chamomile, pelargonium and evergreen essential oils accompany patchouli well.
-Then blend essential oils with Alfheim St. John's Wort Oil.
-You can apply it to the relevant area with the help of a clean cotton ball.
+For allergies and skin sensitivity; Chamomile, geranium and immortelle essential oils are good accompaniments to patchouli.
+Then, blend the essential oils with Alfheim St. John's Wort Oil.
+You can apply it to the relevant area with the help of a clean cotton.

 The high antioxidant capacity of patchouli oil makes it an ideal ingredient for skin care.
-Together with Alfheim Grape Seed oil, they form a wonderful duo in anti-aging care for the eyes and surroundings, neck and décolleté.
+They form a wonderful duo with Alfheim Grape Seed oil in anti-aging care for the eyes and surrounding area, neck and décolleté area.